cobwebch/external_import/Documentation/Installation/Index.rst

 :ref:`children <administration-columns-properties-children>` properties
 should be used according to your import scenario.

+If both "insert" and "update" operations are disabled in the general configuration (using the :ref:`disabledOperations property <administration-general-tca-properties-disabledoperations>`), External Import will now delete records that were not marked for update (even if the actual update does not take place).
+Previously, no records would have been deleted, because the entire matching of existing records was skipped.

 Check out the revamped :ref:`Mapping data <user-mapping-data>` chapter which should hopefully help you get a better picture of what is possible with External Import and how different properties can be combined.